How to Remove Grease, Ink & Mildew Stains

-Removing a Variety of Stains from Washable Clothing
+Removing Ink and Grease Stains from Washable Clothing

 Are you a thrifty DIYer looking for ways to remove stains from clothing?
-In this article, we’ll review some quick tips for removing clothing stains using items you most likely have in the house already.
+In this article, we’ll review some quick tips for removing clothing stains, including how to remove grease, ink & mildew stains, using items you may already have in the house already.

 Removing Grease Stains from Clothing